Inside the Shop: How a Houston Team is Transforming Manufacturing Communication

 Communication at the Heart of Manufacturing

-After nearly three decades in the industry, Melinda has seen plenty of change from new tools, new systems, and new challenges.
+After nearly three decades in the industry, Melinda has seen plenty of change—from new tools to new systems and new challenges.
 But this one stands out.

 “Auredia keeps me in front instead of falling behind,” she said.
 “I can’t imagine working a day without it.”